Collecting and enforcing child support. Information for receiving parents

 Disclaimer: This content is for general purposes only and not legal advice.
 If you have a legal problem, please contact us or speak to a lawyer.
 View our full disclaimer.

-How does the Department of Human Services (Child Support) ensure child support and child support debts are paid?
+How does the Services Australia ensure child support and child support debts are paid?

-If you are registered with the Department of Human Services (Child Support) (DHS), and a person is required to pay you child support or has a large unpaid child support debt, the DHS can take steps to make sure this money is paid.
+If you are registered with Services Australia, and a person is required to pay you child support or has a large unpaid child support debt, Services Australia can take steps to make sure this money is paid.

 Legal Aid Queensland does not help people collect or enforce unpaid child support debts.